bgiulianetti/rate-limiter/README.md

 - The Storage is handled in memory and with [Redis](https://redis.io/)
 - Interface mocks are handled with [Moq](https://github.com/matryer/moq)
 ### Business Logic
-- Rules and notifications are handled by two different services, and their persistences as well.
+- Rules and notifications are handled by two different services, and their persistence as well.
-- Initial rules are obtained from a json file, and they are saved in the  rules memory repository and they are handled by the Rules Service.
+- Initial rules are obtained from a json file, and they are saved in the  rules memory repository and handled by the Rules Service.
 - The Notifications can be stored in memory or in Redis.
 To configure this, an environment variable must be set in the [Makefile](https://github.com/bgiulianetti/rate-limiter/blob/main/makefile#L7)
 - Rules can only be stored in memory, but the implementation can easily be adapted to be stored in Redis (or any other database)
 - The API is prepared to handle multiple rules by notification type.
-- If a notification type has no rule, you can send as many notifications as you want.
+- If a notification type has no rule, it is possible to send as many notifications as desired.

 ## Local Development Setup
-- To run the API for the first time, you will have to run this command first:
+- To run the API for the first time, it is mandatory to run this command first:
   ```
   make initialize
   ```